Burlington, Ontario: Language

-According to the 2016 Census, the most common mother tongue in Burlington is English (78.7%), followed by French (1.6%), Spanish (1.5%), Polish (1.3%), and Arabic (1.2).
+According to the 2016 census, the most common mother tongue in Burlington is English (78.7%), followed by French (1.6%), Spanish (1.5%), Polish (1.3%), and Arabic (1.2).
 The three most commonly known languages are English (99.1%), French (9%), and Spanish (2.5%).

 Ethnicity

-The 2016 Census records a visible minority of 16%.
+The 2021 census records a visible minority of 20.9%.

-The top 11 ethnic origins from the 2016 Census are listed in the accompanying table.
+The top 11 ethnic origins from the 2016 census are listed in the accompanying table.
 Percentages add up to more than 100% because respondents can report more than one ethnicity.

-Note: Totals greater than 100% due to multiple origin responses.

 Economy

 Burlington's economic strength is the diversity of its economic base, mainly achieved because of its geography, proximity to large industries in southern Ontario (Canada's largest consumer market), its location within the Greater Toronto and Hamilton Area (GTHA) and proximity to Hamilton, and its transportation infrastructure including the Port of Hamilton on Burlington Bay.
 This diversity has allowed for sustained growth with regards to the economy.
-The city has a robust economy with potential for growth – it is at the hub of the Golden Horseshoe, is largely driven by both the automotive and manufacturing sectors.
+The city has a robust economy with potential for growth—it is at the hub of the Golden Horseshoe, is largely driven by both the automotive and manufacturing sectors.